-A. [Clients may request temporary suspension, not to exceed three months per occurrence, of the use of child care assistance benefits without losing eligibility for benefits, for reasons such as but not limited to:] A case may be suspended by the client if child care benefits are not being utilized for a period not to exceed three months with payment being discontinued to the provider.
+A. A case may be suspended by the client if child care benefits are not being utilized for a period not to exceed three months with payment being discontinued to the provider.
 The client will remain eligible for child care assistance through the remainder of their eligibility period.